Working Dogs: Everything You Need to Know

 If you think a member of the working group is right for you, here are a few things to take into consideration.

 Dog exercise requirement vary within the group.
 The guarding breeds tend to need less exercise that the pastoral and gundog breeds as their job is mostly to watch and wait , then spring into action when needed.
 They will still need daily exercise of between one to two hours a day.
+They prefer to enjoy frequent short walks with you rather than the occasional longer one.
 The sledging dogs however need to run - a lot.

 Working dog breeds will grow up to be large, powerful dogs which is why they need training to ensure they are safe members of canine society.
 With proper dog training and sensible handling, they can be the most incredibly rewarding and devoted dogs to own.
 Without it, they can become a danger to others and to themselves.